joshuamilford/popular-php-repos/README.md

 # popular-php-repos
 A list of popular PHP repos.

+## Architecture
+Given the scale of the project, I thought it'd be a little overkill to use a framework so I've kept it pretty simple.
+Everything's self-contained in a single file to make it ultra-portable.

 ## Installation
 1. Import the table (`popular_php_repos.sql`) into your database: `mysql -u USERNAME -p DATABASE < popular_php_repos.sql`
 2. Edit line 2 of `index.php` to use your database credentials